yaogara/yaogara-ark/content/plants/desmodium-gangeticum.md

 ## Ethnobotanical Context
 In Western Amazonia, notably within Peru and Brazil, Bora Bora has been selectively incorporated into dieta protocols—structured regimens of dietary restriction and focused plant use for purification, healing, and learning.
 Dietas commonly accompany ceremonial or therapeutic work with teacher plants and entail careful supervision by experienced practitioners.

-- Among Shipibo-Conibo and Yanesha lineages, Bora Bora is administered to support the liver’s capacity to process dietary toxins, metabolites from other plantas maestras, and to counteract side effects associated with strong emetic preparations such as [[Ayahuasca]].
+- Among Shipibo-Conibo and Yanesha lineages, Bora Bora is administered to support the liver’s capacity to process dietary toxins, metabolites from other plantas maestras, and to counteract side effects associated with strong emetic preparations such as [[preparations/ayahuasca]].
 Accounts emphasize improved tolerance of ceremonial work and recovery during the post-ceremony integration period.
 - Use extends beyond hepatic support.
 In Amazonian practice, D. gangeticum functions as a general restorative, with reports of benefits for convalescence from febrile illnesses, infections, and chronic gastrointestinal stress, congruent with its broader global ethnomedical profile [(Efferth & Greten, 2019); (García & Quave, 2019)].

 These Amazonian adoptions align with long-standing applications in South Asia.
 In Ayurveda, D. gangeticum (variously “Shalaparni/Salaparni”) is classed among rasayana (rejuvenative) herbs and is included in classical formulations for strengthening vitality, modulating inflammation, and supporting digestion and liver function [(Sankaranarayanan et al., 2010)].
 The resonance between Ayurvedic rasayana usage and Amazonian dieta support illustrates convergent ethnomedical strategies around detoxification, constitutional balance, and staged convalescence.